NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-nvaie.rst

   * It is configured to use the `NVIDIA License System (NLS) <https://docs.nvidia.com/license-system/latest/>`_

-This page provides documentation for the following configurations:
+The following sections apply to the following configurations:

-* Kubernetes on bare metal and on vSphere VMs with GPU passthrough and vGPU.
+* Kubernetes on bare metal and on vSphere VMs with GPU passthrough and vGPU
-* VMware vSphere with Tanzu.
+* VMware vSphere with Tanzu

+NVIDIA AI Enterprise includes support for Red Hat OpenShift Container Platform.

-* Red Hat Openshift on bare metal and on vSphere VMs with GPU passthrough and vGPU.
+* OpenShift Container Platform on bare metal or VMware vSphere with GPU Passthrough

-The following sections are applicable to the first two configurations and describe how to deploy the GPU Operator using the Helm Chart.
-For Red Hat Openshift configurations, please follow this procedure `NVIDIA AI Enterprise with OpenShift <nvaie-ocp>`.
+* OpenShift Container Platform on VMware vSphere with NVIDIA vGPU

+For Red Hat OpenShift, refer to :doc:`openshift/nvaie-with-ocp`.

 ***********************
 Installing GPU Operator